Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 An embedded analysis opens.

-2. With the Model Overview sheet, you can analyze the prediction accuracy of the model.
+2. With the Model overview sheet, you can analyze the prediction accuracy of the model.
 Analysis is enhanced by the power of selections.
 Click a feature or predicted value to make a selection.
 The data in the embedded analysis adjusts to filter the data.
 You can drill down in specific feature values and ranges to view how the feature influence and prediction accuracy change.

 3. Switching to the other sheets, you can view visualizations for prediction accuracy, feature distribution, and impact distribution (SHAP).
 This analytics content can help you to: